How do CD players work?

 The demise of CD?

-Now is a good time to buy your last CD player or Transport as it is likely the new manufacture of CDs will have had its time in a few years.
+Now is a good time to buy your last CD spinner as it’s likely the new manufacture of CDs will have had its time in a few years.
 This is certainly the case of the British and American markets and in much of Europe, but in places like Japan, most music is still consumed from CD.